phil-bell/GetOldTweets-python-FIX/README.md

 Anyone is welcome to clone this repo.

-I will attempt to maintain GetOldTweets until the origional is updated.
+I will attempt to maintain GetOldTweets until the original is updated.

 You can find the origional repo with its documentation **[here](https://github.com/Jefferson-Henrique/GetOldTweets-python)**.